-This paper sets out CESR's proposed guidelines on Risk Measurement and the Calculation of Global Exposure and Counterparty Risk for UCITS.
-These guidelines will accompany the level 2 implementing measures for the revised UCITS Directive (2009/65/EC) that should be adopted by the European Commission by July 2010.
+This paper sets out CESR's guidelines on Risk Measurement and the Calculation of Global Exposure and Counterparty Risk for UCITS.
+These guidelines accompany the level 2 implementing measures in the context of risk measurement and the calculation of global exposure and counterparty risk for UCITS.